MontiCore/montiarc/README.md

 Once the project is built, you can look at the generated source code.
 The `languages` folder contains the language components of MontiArc, more specifically, their frontend implementation.
-That is parsers to create abstract syntax trees (ASTs) from textual models, genitors, and symbol table completers to construct and complete the symbol table, context condition checks to check well-formedness, transformations, visitors, and a command line tool that puts everything together.
+That is parsers to create abstract syntax trees (ASTs) from textual models, infrastructure to create the symbol table, context condition checks, transformations, visitors, and a command line tool that puts everything together.

 The `generators` folder contains code generators that translate MontiArc component models to some general-purpose language.
 Currently, available are the MontiArc to